aaazureee/aaazureee.github.io/README.md

 ## Group Projects
 ### Event Booking System
-A web application that simulates an event booking system for my university (built as a group project assessment for CSIT214), using Node.js, Express and MongoDB.
+**A web application that simulates an event booking system for my university** (built as a group project assessment for CSIT214), **using Node.js, Express and MongoDB**.
 Staff accounts can create and manage events while student accounts are able to view upcoming events, book an event and proceed to checkout.
 - Built the front-end interface using Bootstrap CSS which supports Responsive Design.
 - Wrote test cases for database operations using [MochaJS](https://mochajs.org/).
 - Implemented user authentication and authorization for staff account and student account.